What is Google Business Profile?

 Example of how businesses can take advantage of the "Offers" feature on Google My Business

-Adding products and services are a great way to bring your offerings to life.
+Adding products and services is a great way to bring your offerings to life.
 They can help customers identify what areas of expertise you serve.

 Example of how a personal injury law form leveraged the "Products and Services" feature

-It’s recommended to set up Products, as they are found more easily on your listing, and showcase a visual of the product.
+It’s recommended to set up Products, as they are found more quickly on your listing, and showcase a visual of the product.

-From there, you’ll be able to add your Product Name, Product Category, Price, Product Description and an Image.
+You can add your Product Name, Product Category, Price, Product Description, and Image from there.

-Add Popular Q&A’s to your Google Business Profile
+9. Add Popular Q&A’s To Your Google Business Profile

-A lesser known feature of profile is your Q&A section.
+A lesser-known feature of GBP is your Q&A section.

 Example of how a business used the Q&A feature to answer "Is there any parking close by?"

 As the owner of your Google Business Profile, you should be checking to see if you have any questions currently being asked on your listing.
-Much like reviews, you will occasionally want to monitor this section.
+Much like reviews, you may want to monitor this section.

 However, you can take this a step further and implement your own Q&As.
-This can be beneficial to searchers as they see helpful answers to questions they might have themselves.
+This can benefit searchers as they find helpful answers to questions they might have.
 As a business owner, think of the top questions, feedback, or pain points a customer might have before using your services and use that to leverage your Q&As.
-Any kind of warranty or satisfaction guarantee you offer can be a good addition as well.
+Any kind of warranty or satisfaction guarantee you offer can also be a good addition.

 Lastly, if you’re comfortable sharing the cost of your services, you can add this.
-But be warned this can act as a double-edged sword, and if your pricing is not as competitive, could turn customers away.
-Nevertheless, it can be a great way of being transparent and upfront to your customers, which always goes a long way.
+But be warned, this can act as a double-edged sword, and if your pricing is not as competitive, it could turn customers away.
+Nevertheless, it can be a great way of being transparent and upfront with your customers, which always goes a long way.

-Use Specialized Attributes on your Google Business Profile
+10. Use Specialized Attributes On Your Google Business Profile

 Example of how a black-, veteran-, or woman-owned business can take advantage of the highlights feature on Google My Business.